-- 19. This apparatus has been designed with Class-I construction and must be connected to a mains socket outlet with a protective earthing connection (the third grounding prong). - 20.
-This apparatus has been equipped with a rocker-style AC mains power switch.
+This apparatus has been designed with Class-I construction and must be connected to a mains socket outlet with a protective earthing connection (the third grounding prong).

+- 20. This apparatus has been equipped with a rocker-style AC mains power switch.
 This switch is located on the rear panel and should remain readily accessible to the user. - 21.
 The MAINS plug or an appliance coupler is used as the disconnect device, so the disconnect device shall remain readily operable. - 22.
 The use of apparatus is in tropical and/or moderate climates. - 23.
-The maximum ambient temperature during use of the appliance must not exceed 45° C. - 24.
-NOTE: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
-These limits are designed to provide reasonable protection against harmful interference in a residential installation.
-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
-However, there is no guarantee that interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+The maximum ambient temperature during use of the appliance must not exceed 45° C.

+24. NOTE: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.
+WARNING: Operation of THUMP in a residential environment could cause radio interference.